-Some pipes may have a type of plastic liner, which creates a certain amount of gaps between liner and inner pipe wall.
+Some pipes may have a type of plastic liner, which creates a certain amount of gap between liner and inner pipe wall.
 These gaps could prevent the ultrasonic waves from direct travel.
 Such conditions will make measurement very difficult.
 Whenever possible, try to avoid these kinds of pipes.
 If lined pipes must be used, try our insertion transducers (PN#: TWI-V) that are installed permanently in the pipe.
 The two transducers are installed by welding on a base adding a ball valve, then drilling a hole in the pipe to install the transducer, even as liquid is flowing inside.

 Table A